 The first thing that you should consider is the following: is it worth your time?
 Did the dog bite cause you severe injuries, resulting in hundreds or thousands of dollars in medical bills?
 Was the attack unprovoked?
 If you did nothing to aggravate the animal, you may have a case in hand.
-However, to be sure that you have a claim in hand, you should consult with Fort Lauderdale Personal Injury Attorneys.
+However, to be sure that you have a claim in hand, you should consult with Los Angeles personal injury lawyers.
 Explain to them what happened, how it happened and what lead to the attack.

 If you did not cause the animal to attack you, if you did nothing to provoke it or if you did not try and pet the animals prior to being bitten, you will have the right to file a claim against the dog owner.

 Again, consult with our attorneys and see whether or not it is worth it, as sometimes, you could lose more than you could gain (bills and fees > claim).

 Another important factor that will determine whether or not you can win the case is the location of the accident.
 Were you bitten on public property, or on that person’s private property?